The Time is ‘Ripe’ for Heirloom Tomatoes

 It is truly a fleeting seasonal moment in Sonoma County each year — the week when we shift our focus from Heirloom tomatoes grown across the state, to a celebration of these delicious gems harvested right here in Sonoma County!

-This week, we are thrilled to feature Local Organic Heirloom tomatoes grown by Windrift Farm, via our partners at F.E.E.D.
+This week, we are thrilled to feature Local Organic Heirloom tomatoes grown by Windrift and Tookey Farms, via our partners at F.E.E.D.
 Cooperative.
-This farm is known for its outstanding Heirloom tomatoes, so don’t miss out: Head to Oliver’s right now and pick up the best of the best!
+These growers are known for their outstanding Heirloom tomatoes, so don’t miss out: Head to Oliver’s right now and pick up the best of the best!

 We’ve gathered some outstanding recipes and fun facts about the care and keeping of these seasonal beauties, so celebrate all things Heirloom Tomato with us this week at Oliver’s!